 A: Application deadlines are staged in three rounds.
 Applications will be reviewed and processed in the order in which they are received.
 We strive to notify applicants of an admission decision within four to six weeks of submission of a complete application.
 International applicants should apply no later than May 1 and Domestic applicants should apply no later than June 1.

 Q: When should I apply to the Tulane MFIN?

-A: We have seats available for each application deadline, so you should not rush to apply to meet the earliest deadline.
-Applicants should apply when they can provide their most competitive application.
-For example, if you are planning to retake the GMAT, you should wait to apply with your most competitive score.
-International applicants should apply by the February 1 deadline in order to ensure adequate time for I20 processing.
+A: Applicants can apply when they have their most competitive application.
+If you are planning to retake any of the required test to improve your score, you should wait to apply with your most competitive score.
+International applicants should apply by May 1 in order to ensure adequate time for I-20 processing.

-Q: What credentials should I submit to complete my application?
+Q: What credentials should I submit to complete my application for review?

 A: In order to complete an application for review, we require the following application materials:

-Q: Should I provide you with hard copies of application materials or any supplemental materials?
+Q: Should I provide hard copies of application materials or any supplemental materials?